TylerSpaeth/FishingApp/README.md

 This project is a desktop application designed for people who like to fly fish.
 The focus point of the application is the catchlog and insertion form that take up the majority of the screen.
 This is how one can create and view information about their catches.
 A new catch is made up of a few components:
-- the fly type;
+- Fly type
-- the fly size;
+- Fly size
-- the water conditions;
+- Water conditions
-- the weather conditions;
+- Weather conditions
-- the location on the body of water;
+- Location on the body of water
-- the date;
+- Date
-- the time (rounded to the nearest hour).
+- Time (rounded to the nearest hour).

 Below the log, there are a variety of buttons for users to choose from.
 - They can select an item from the catchlog and delete it with the delete button.